Athabasca Basin · Saskatchewan

 hectares

 The 4,502.4 ha project overlies 5 SMDI occurrences associated with Beaverlodge-type uranium mineralization.
 The polymetallic VIC U-Cu-Ni zone (SMDI 1551, 1553, and 1994) occurs along a NW-SE trending fault zone traced for approximately 1 km, with mineralization in fracture-filling quartz veins hosting sulphides, graphite, pitchblende, and uraninite.
-In 2025, a VTEM Plus airborne geophysical survey was completed by Geotech; results are being interpreted to identify additional target areas for 2026 fieldwork, leading to fall 2026 diamond drilling.
+Initial results from a 2025 VTEM Plus airborne survey flown by Geotech, merged with a 2016 VTEM survey flown for Fission 3.0, show anomalous conductivity and magnetic trends correlating with the VIC and Combined zones.
+Advanced interpretation and modelling by Condor Consulting is nearing completion.
+Fieldwork commenced in June 2026, with drill targeting planned for Q3/Q4 2026.

 Property Highlights